TERMS & CONDITIONS

 F. Amendments & Cancellations by The Client

-- If after you have paid your Deposit you wish to change your arrangements in any way, we will do our utmost to make these changes, but it may not always be possible.
+- If after you have paid your Confirmation Deposit you wish to change your itinerary, we will try to make these changes, but it may not always be possible.
 Any request for changes to be made must be from the person who made the booking.
-You may be asked to pay an administration charge of £20.00 per person.
+We may change the price depending on the changes.
+Confirmation of any changes is subject to payment of any additional price.
+You may also be asked to pay an administration charge of £20.00 per person.

 - Your tour is subject to cancellation penalties depending on how late you cancel in writing to us.
-If you cancel your tour, the following fees will apply: 60 days or more prior to departure – loss of deposit; 59-46 days before departure – loss of 50% of tour cost; 45-30 days before departure – loss of 70% of tour cost; less than 30 days – loss of 100% of tour cost.
+If you cancel your tour, the following fees will apply: 60 days or more prior to departure – loss of all deposits; 59-46 days before departure – loss of 50% of tour price; 45-30 days before departure – loss of 70% of tour price; less than 30 days – loss of 100% of tour price.